The Duel: Test Drive II: Development, release, and lawsuit

 According to the Accolade v.
 Distinctive lawsuit, Distinctive Software developed several software libraries for Test Drive II.
-The studio argued that it had only used source code that did routine functions, such as clearing the video screen, and that publisher Accolade did not own a copyright on those functions.
+The studio argued that it had only used source code which did routine functions, like clearing the video screen, and publisher Accolade did not own a copyright on those functions.
 Accolade argued that their contract for Test Drive II gave them the ownership and copyright of the final product—the game—and the source code used to create it.
-Distinctive (as Unlimited Software, Inc.) used the software libraries they created for Test Drive II for a MS-DOS port of Outrun, resulting in the aforementioned lawsuit.
+Distinctive (as Unlimited Software, Inc.) used the software libraries they created for Test Drive II for a MS-DOS port of Out Run, resulting in the aforementioned lawsuit.
 Distinctive Software won, so the rights to make the Test Drive games without the source code transferred to Accolade.
-The court also found that Accolade had failed to demonstrate that the balance of hardships was in its favor.
+The court also found that Accolade had failed to demonstrate the balance of hardships was in its favor.

 For non-console versions, Accolade later released two data disks, which included more playable cars.
 These were released on many platforms: